 Most garden benches are not long enough for two people to share safely.
 But there are some locations with multiple benches in close enough proximity, as well as two amphitheaters and some large lawn areas that you may enjoy.
 See our garden map here.
 Please always be mindful of other visitors’ safety needs, too.

 - What should I bring with me?

-We suggest that you bring water, sunscreen and insect repellant.
+We suggest that you bring sunscreen and insect repellant.
+Please also bring water, since the Terrace Shop and Cafe will be closed, and the vending machine is not available.
 If you bring food or drinks, please carry your trash out with you.